-While most people know exchange-traded funds (ETFs) offer tax advantages over mutual funds, few understand how, and there’s even some confusion about whether all ETFs share the same level of tax efficiency.
-We break it down below.
+While most people know exchange-traded funds (ETFs) offer tax advantages over mutual funds, they may not understand how and whether all ETFs share the same level of tax efficiency.

-ETFs’ tax advantages stem from the unique way that they’re structured, which allows for two main sources of tax efficiency:
+ETFs provide tax advantages that stem from the way that they're structured, which allows for two main sources of tax efficiency:

-2. In-kind redemptions: When selling activity on an exchange does result in a redemption from the fund, it is usually tax-free to remaining investors.
-ETFs generally satisfy redemption requests in the primary market through an in-kind delivery of securities to an intermediary (rather than cash), which means client redemptions from the fund do not generally create taxable events for remaining shareholders.
+- In-kind redemptions: When selling activity on an exchange does result in a redemption from the fund, it is usually tax-free to remaining investors.
+ETFs generally satisfy redemption requests in the primary market through an in-kind delivery of securities to an intermediary (securities rather than cash), which means client redemptions from the fund do not generally create taxable events for remaining shareholders.

 Active ETF: An exchange-traded fund that features active management, meaning the ETF manager (or team) uses an investment strategy to select the fund’s holdings to pursue better-than-market outcomes for investors.